 This string trimmer only has a single speed setting but we very much wished that it had low-power mode, both for conserving battery life and not destroying delicate objects.

 The score for our final metric is based on the amount of noise and the tone generated by each string trimmer while it is in operation, which accounts for the remaining 15% of the final score.
 The Ryobi Expand-It is, unfortunately, one of the loudest and most obnoxious trimmers to operate, earning it a below-average score.

 The Ryobi registered sound levels of 105 decibels (dBa) on our sound meter at a distance of three feet away, which is one of the highest recorded levels from any string trimmer that we have tested so far.

 The Ryobi is also exceptionally high-pitched and annoying to be around when in use — definitely enough to disturb neighbors or bystanders.

-If you are shopping for a new string trimmer on the skinniest possible budget, then the Ryobi Expand-It is a solid choice.
+The Ryobi Expand-It is a decent string trimmer.
 It has more than enough power to cut through pretty much any plants typically encountered but it is loud, it's far from the most comfortable trimmer to use, and only has a so-so battery life.
-Despite that, we still would recommend this for the budget-conscious shopper since it is such a great value.

 — David Wise, Michelle Powell, and Jenna Ammerman